gregoac/coding-challenge-nubceo/README.md

 1. Setup Laravel Sail and Docker on Ubuntu.
 2. Install `tymon/jwt` for JWT authentication.
+3. After installing the tymon/jwt package and creating the API secret key, you need to configure the token expiration time.
+Add the following line to your .env file to set the token's expiration time in minutes: `JWT_TTL=60`
-3. Run migrations and seeders as required.
+4. Run migrations and seeders as required.

 Happy coding!